Growing Peperomias: How to Care for Radiator Plants

 Aphids are incredibly prolific.
 There is hardly anything growing in your home or garden that they won’t feed on.

-When it comes to houseplants, the green peach aphid (Myzus persicae) is the one to watch for, though you might occasionally see a different species.
-No matter, they’re all handled the same way.
+In houseplants, the green peach aphid (Myzus persicae) is the one to watch for, though you might occasionally see a different species.

 An aphid infestation can cause yellowing leaves, or even stunted growth.